panva/oauth4webapi/README.md

-# OAuth 2 / OpenID Connect for Web Platform API javascript runtimes
+# OAuth 2 / OpenID Connect for Web Platform API JavaScript runtimes

 This software is a collection of routines upon which framework-specific client modules may be written.
 Its objective is to support and, where possible, enforce secure and current best practices using only capabilities common to Browser and Non-Browser JavaScript-based runtime environments.